MicroscPSF/MicroscPSF-ImageJ/README.md

 **References**:
 -----------

 - [1] J. Li, F. Xue and T. Blu, “Fast and Accurate Three-Dimensional Point Spread Function Computation for Fluorescence Microscopy”, J. Opt.
 Soc.
 Am.
-A, vol. 34, no. 6, 2017.
-To appear.
+A, vol. 34, no. 6, pp. 1029-1034, 2017.
 - [2] S. F. Gibson and F. Lanni, “Experimental test of an analytical model of aberration in an oil-immersion objective lens used in three-dimensional light microscopy”, J. Opt.
 Soc.
 Am.
 A, vol. 9, no. 1, pp. 154-166, 1992.

 **Related**